 Most programs at JPU are designed to be completed in four semesters at a full-time status, which can be a duration of two years if the student attends fall/spring semesters or a shorter period of time if the student attends fall/spring/summer semesters.
-All semesters are 16 weeks.
+All semesters are 16 weeks with 15 weeks of content.
 Students who wish to pursue a more traditional route will generally enroll for fall and spring semesters, which begin in September and January respectively.
 Students who wish to pursue an accelerated path may enroll in all three (fall/spring/summer) 16-week semesters and complete the program in roughly 16 to 18 months.
 Four semesters following the accelerated path can be completed in roughly 16 months (ex. fall, spring, summer, fall).
 An additional few months may be required in order for the student to complete the minimum required number of clinical internship hours for programs requiring a clinical internship.

-The Clinical Internship (for programs that require one) is designed to be completed through a host site arranged by the student and university.
-Specific clinical internship requirements vary by program, but in all cases involve competencies that students must complete/observe as well as writing assignments based on their experiences.
+The Clinical Internship (for programs that require one) is designed to be completed through a host site arranged by the University with input from the student.
+Specific clinical internship requirements vary by program, but in all cases involve competencies that students must complete/observe.

-Information on required textbooks and course material will be provided prior to the start of the course.
+Information on required textbooks and course materials are provided prior to the start of each course.
 Students are responsible for securing their required course materials unless otherwise stated.
 The syllabus for each course will be provided no later than the first day of the course.